rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ### Expandable Admonitions

-If an admonition will have content that is very long, consier using an expandable admonition.
+If an admonition will have content that is very long, consider using an expandable admonition.
 This is treated the same way as a regular admonition but starts with three question marks, rather than three exclamation marks.
 All of the other admonition rules apply.
 An expandable admonition looks like this:

 ??? warning "Warning Content"